lorddoomicus/tester/README.md

 ( or test takers ), and uses a 100 question test.
 It runs 4 times: 2 answer (
 True/False ), 3 answer, 4 answer and 5 answer multiple choice questions.

-**WARNING** Running this simulation as is, requires a LOT of memory and CPU time!  _16 Gigs_ is is highly recommended.
+**WARNING:** Running this simulation as is, requires a LOT of memory and CPU time!  _16 Gigs_ is is highly recommended.

 ## Files